2025 LIFO Opportunities & Strategies Guide

 • Dealers not on LIFO:

-• Electing LIFO in 2024 will likely create meaningful tax benefits this year
+• Electing LIFO in 2025 may or may not create meaningful tax benefits this year

 • Dealers who elect using IPIC method can switch to the ALM immediately using automatic change procedures.
 For example, if ALM inflation & LIFO tax benefits are materially higher in the second year on LIFO, dealer can change from IPIC to ALM using automatic change procedures and apply the new method changes prospectively, which will keep pre-change LIFO reserve locked in place & start accumulating new method LIFO tax benefits beginning in year of change.